gagregrog/qmk_firmware/users/gagregrog/tap_dance/tap_dance.md

-  KEY__TD_ACTION_GAGREGROG(KC_SECRET_1), // send secret 1 when tapped once and then held BOOT__TD_ACTION_GAGREGROG, // put the keyboard into bootloader mode so you can flash new code to it when tapped 3 times LAYER__TD_ACTION_GAGREGROG(L2), // since this is a hold action, activate layer L2 while key is held after 2 taps LAYER__TD_ACTION_GAGREGROG(L3) // since this is a tap action, toggle layer L3 on or off, depending on its current state };
+  KEY__TD_ACTION_GAGREGROG(KC_SECRET_1), // send secret 1 when tapped once and then held BOOT__TD_ACTION_GAGREGROG, // put the keyboard into bootloader mode so you can flash new code to it when tapped 3 times LAYER__TD_ACTION_GAGREGROG(L2), // since this is a hold action, activate layer L2 while key is held after 2 taps LAYER__TD_ACTION_GAGREGROG(L3), // since this is a tap action, toggle layer L3 on or off, depending on its current state, after 4 taps
+  STRING__TD_ACTION_GAGREGROG("have a nice day!") // send this nice message when tapped three times and then held };
 ```